 - To help you manage how much you earn

-- To help you figure your spending habits.
+- To help you figure out your spending habits.

 Why Budgeting Is Important

-An effective budget requires an honest evaluation of your financial capacities.
+An adequate budget requires an honest evaluation of your financial capacities.
 Besides helping you avoid piling on debt, budgeting also helps you allocate funds for essential things like insurance, emergency fund, and retirement.

-While thinking about your finances, make sure to get a copy of your credit report and learn how your credit affects your finances.
+While thinking about your finances, get a copy of your credit report and learn how your credit affects your finances.
 Check out this credit sesame review to learn more.

-Aside from helping you get out of debt, budgeting your monthly finances provides many important benefits in your life, such as being able to estimate when you can retire.
+Aside from helping you get out of debt, budgeting your monthly finances provides many essential benefits in your life, such as being able to estimate when you can retire.
 Here are a few other benefits of budgeting:

 1) Gives You An Opportunity To Work On Your Long-term Goals

 Drifting aimlessly through life is not beneficial for everyone.
-For sure, you’re working because you want to achieve something in the future.
+You’re sure working because you want to achieve something in the future.

 Are you planning to get a car or a house in the next few years?
 Are you planning on going on an extended vacation abroad?
 These things require a significant amount of money.
 Budgeting will help motivate you to save and achieve these goals.